-To create a new origin server that will handle the special API traffic, follow the instructions for connecting to origins (/guides/basic-configuration/connecting-to-origins).
+To create a new origin server that will handle the special API traffic, follow the instructions for connecting to origins.
 You'll add specific details about your API server when you fill out the Create a host fields:

-- In the Name field, type a name for your API server (for example, Special API Set Header). - In the Address field, type the IP address (or hostname) of the API server.
+- In the Name field, type a name for your API server (for example, Special API Server). - In the Address field, type the IP address (or hostname) of the API server.